LOCAVORISM 101: The Good and the Bad About Eating Locally

 MAKING YOUR OWN LOCAVORE DIET

 Are you interested in growing your own food?
 Safer® Brand is eager to help you through its line of OMRI Listed® gardening supplies.
 With Safer® Brand, you can grow vegetables and fruits according to your own values which lets you completely control what goes in your body.

 To learn more about organic gardening, join Safer® Brand on Facebook and sign up for the Safer® Brand E-Newsletter.
-When you subscribe to the e-Newsletter, you get a special deal on your first order from SaferBrand.com and regular coupon codes for future purchases.
+When you subscribe to the e-Newsletter, you get links to helpful articles like this one, new product announcements and links to your favorite OMRI Listed® Products.